aiocat/virna/README.md

 | skip   | Skip the loop. (same with `continue`) |
 | break  | Break the loop without waiting.       |

-While loop will be continue until the number of the top of the stack is `0`.
+While loop continues until the number of the top of the stack is `0`.

 ```virna
 in main